Back

 Step 4: Simplify if possible:

 \(\dfrac{8}{20}\) can be simplified.
-To simplify it, we need to divide the numerator and denominator by any common factors.
+To simplify, divide the numerator and denominator by any common factors.
 Both 8 and 20 are divisible by 4.
-We divide both by 4:
+Divide both by 4:

 \(\displaystyle \frac{8\div4}{20\div4}=\frac{2}{5}\)

-So our answer is \(\dfrac{2}{5}\).
+The answer is \(\dfrac{2}{5}\).

 Note: Many students use “Keep, Change, Flip” to remember how to divide fractions.
 Keep the first fraction the same, Change the operation from division to multiplication, Flip the second fraction: